hiro2233/nuttx/nuttx/configs/stm32f3discovery/README.txt

 https://github.com/texane/stlink
 --------------------------------
 This is an open source server for the ST-Link that I have never used.

+It is also possible to use an external debugger such as the Segger JLink (EDU or commercial models) provided:

+1) The CN4 jumpers are removed to disconnect the on-board STLinkV2 from the STM32F3.

+2) The appropriate (20 pin connector to flying wire) adapter is used to connect the debugger to the required pins on the expansion headers (see below).

+   Note that the 1x6 header on the STLinkV2 side of the board labeled "SWD" is for the STLink micro (STM32F1) and is not connected to the STM32F3.

+3) OpenOCD version 0.9.0 or later is used.
+Earlier versions support either JTAG only or are buggy for SWD.

+The signals used with external (SWD) debugging are:

+   VREF (3V)
+   GROUND (GND)
+   SWCLK (PA14)
+   SWIO (PA13)
+   SWO (PB3)
+   RESET (NRST)

 Atollic GDB Server
 ------------------